paulohsilvapinto/csv_to_parquet_aws_datalake/README.md

 Now that you know how the project works, it is easy to use your own data!

-Just copy the "test-data" directory into your preferred location and rename it to whatever best suits your needs.
+Just copy the *test-data* directory into your preferred location and rename it to whatever best suits your needs.
 Now clean the directory:

 * You must keep the *generic_upload_data_to_s3.ps1* script;
 * For each dataset, you will need a *Data description directory* with: